kousha1999/kousha1999.github.io/posts/2021/postMessage-Vulnerabilities.md

  </body>
 </html>
 ```
-First we take the Window object of the `iframe` and the message which we want to send, then we set a `function()` for `onsubmit` event of form, that call `postMessage()` on iframe Window object.You can also set `*` instead of `http://domain-b.com`.
+First, we take the Window object of the `iframe` and the message which we want to send, then we set a `function()` for `onsubmit` event of the form, that call `postMessage()` on the iframe Window object.
+You can also set `*` instead of `http://domain-b.com`.
 The `*` means this message can send to anyone, actually you can specify the origin in that, but we set it as `*` which means it could be anyone (any origin), sooo...
-Never do that in production stage. :))
+Never do that in the production stage. :))

 Now we need to code the receiver of `postMessage()`.
 I just want to write what receiver got in the page.